Author/Compiler’s Brief Autobiography

 Then in 1975, by God’s amazing grace and in His matchless timing, I met and married the wonderful woman that I’ve been wedded to for the past 46 years!
 Since then Susan has not only been my wife but my best friend, confidant, lover, supporter and the mother of our four children – two sons and two daughters.
 She understands me and the call that we have on our lives together better than anyone else on the planet and has made a home with me where we raised our children together into adulthood as best we knew how.
 They are now wonderfully productive and engaging adults who are gracefully approaching middle-age and married to delightfully compatible partners.

-Today we have eight grandchildren ranging in age from infancy to young adulthood and enjoy studying and praying together, serving the neighborhood and community around us, camping out, going skiing and canoeing, reading to one another, visiting family near and far, sharing His Good News, and reaching out to others as best we can wherever we go.
+Today we have eight grandchildren ranging in age from infancy to early adulthood and enjoy studying and praying together, serving the neighborhood and community around us, camping out, going skiing and canoeing, reading to one another, visiting family near and far, sharing His Good News, and reaching out to others as best we can wherever we go.
 To recount the adventures, misadventures, mistakes made, lessons learned, people we’ve met and loved, sacrifices we’ve made and joys received as offspring in our own families of origin and as spouses, parents, people on mission at home and abroad, and just plain living life in the ‘hood would take volumes.
 Oh, and did I mention the Atlantic, the Pacific, the Rockies, Susan’s harp, France, Zermatt, and our cabin in the woods?